shakfu/py-js/README.md

     ```bash
     cd py-js/source/py
-    python3 -m builder static_ext --install --build
+    python3 -m builder pyjs_static_ext --install --build
     ```

-OR
+**OR**

 2. To build self-contained python3 exernals which include a dynamically linked libpythonX.Y.dylib:

     ```bash
     cd py-js/source/py
-    python3 -m builder shared_ext --install --build
+    python3 -m builder pyjs_shared_ext --install --build
     ```

+**OR**

+3. To build python3 externals in a package, linked to a python installation in its `support` folder

+    ```bash
+    cd py-js/source/py
+    python3 -m builder pyjs_shared_pkg --install --build
+    ```

-In both cases, the above commands automatically download python3 source from [python.org](https://www.python.org) as well as dependencies from their respective sites, and then compile a static or shared version of python3 which is then used to compile the externals.
+In all three options, the above commands automatically download python3 source from [python.org](https://www.python.org) as well as dependencies from their respective sites, and then compile a static or shared version of python3 which is then used to compile the externals.

 A little patience and you should find two externals in the `py-js/externals` folder: `py.mxo` and `pyjs.mxo`.
-Although they are somewhat different (see below for details), each external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder which also has a `site-packages` directory for your own code.
+Although they are somewhat different (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder which also has a `site-packages` directory for your own code.

+With option 3, the externals are linked to, and have been compiled against, a relocatable python installation in the `support` folder.

-Depending on your option above, the python interpreter in each external is either statically compiled or otherwise, and is completely self-contained without any non-system dependencies.
+Depending on your choice of option above, the python interpreter in each external is either statically compiled or otherwise, and in all three cases is completely we have a self-contained structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in 'relocatable' Max Packages and Standalones.

 ### Using Self-contained Python Externals in a Standalone

-If you have downloaded the [0.1 Release](https://github.com/shakfu/py-js/releases/tag/0.1) or if you have built self-contained python externals as per the method above, then you should be ready to use these in a standalone.
+If you have downloaded the [0.1 Release](https://github.com/shakfu/py-js/releases/tag/0.1) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.

 As a first step, test whether the two externals work ok in a standalone: first build `py-js/patchers/py_test_standalone.maxpat` as a standalone application using Max then open it: you should see that the `py` external is working fine, yet the `pyjs` part of the test gives an error.